nathanvercaemert/nhvercae-766-course-project/README.md

 ### Dockerfile
 - For use in the event that compilation or run fails.
-- docker build -t nhvercae-766-course-project .
+- docker build --no-cache -t nhvercae-766-course-project .
 - docker run -it -e "TERM=xterm-256color" --rm --name nhvercae-766-course-project nhvercae-766-course-project
 - navigate to nhvercae-766-course-project directory and follow README (it's the same repo as this)